geoaxis/local-elastic-stack/README.md

 ## Steps
-- Install [Docker for Desktop](https://docs.docker.com/engine/install/).
-You can probably use this setup on minikube, but it has not been tested.
+- Install Minikube on your environment. https://minikube.sigs.k8s.io/docs/ (I have tested it using Fedora and kvm2).
+You can also  use this setup using k8s from Docker for Desktop, but that was not tested with this version of documentation.
-- Enable [kubernetes](https://docs.docker.com/desktop/kubernetes/) on your docker setup.
-Make sure you have sufficent resources available.
-The setup has been tested on Mac and Windows.
+- Make sure you have sufficent resources available.
+I have the following
 - Confirm that your kubernetes setup is working by checking `kubectl get pods`  and/or `kubectl get nodes`
-- Make sure that `kubernetes.docker.internal` DNS name resolves to `127.0.0.1` i.e. run `nslookup kubernetes.docker.internal` and check the result.
-Look at settings for your docker for desktop.
-Otherwise edit `/etc/hosts` file for your machine.
+- Make sure that `kubernetes.docker.internal` DNS name resolves to the IP of k8 pod i.e. run `nslookup kubernetes.docker.internal` and check the result.
 - Install [ECK](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html).

 ```